davidmolina/davidmolina.github.io/resume.md

 I worked with co-founder & developer, [Vitaliy Dikker](https://twitter.com/davidcmolina/status/216910406667608065), who I met at [AngelHack](https://twitter.com/davidcmolina/status/217020769396469760) on social note taking app, [NestNote](https://twitter.com/davidcmolina/status/220897990712377344), which aimed to help people on Twitter capture reminders, to-do's, notes, and store them privately for later viewing.
 Organic to Twitter, NestNote converted hashtags into "digital files" and tweets into reminders and notes.
 Users could use NestNote to create reminders and notes by simply adding a #hashtag (filename) and the user-handle @nestnote to the tweet and NestNote did the rest.
 Example: `#books Read Good to Great @nestnote`

-We chose to shut it down after not getting the traction we expected.
+Unfortunately, we shut NestNote down after not getting the traction we expected, but I got hooked on building a tech startup and began my transition to learn to code and exit active-duty.

 # Co-Founder & Managing Partner

 *BilingualHire Staffing Services - Portland, Oregon, June 2009 to Feb 2011*

-After returning from active-duty and a short stint at the Oregon legislature relaunched our bilingual staffing business and landed a few clients placing bilingual talent for temporary roles.
-It was short lived again due to military deployment to Dover, but not before I served on the Oregon Staffing Association Board of Directors as Legislative Director.
-After Dover, we restarted this staffing business in the federal contracting space and in 2013 won a $769,000 landscaping contract.
-In 2013 (really 2014), I spun off BilingualHire into a [web application](http://bilingualhire.co), and on contracting pursued my contractors license.
-In fall 2015, the family business won an $88,000 small civil federal contract.
-I continue working this as my [day job](https://twitter.com/davidcmolina/status/478228764963266560) to provide for my family while [learning to code](https://twitter.com/davidcmolina/status/575008011355209728).
+After returning from an 18-month active-duty mission at Aberdeen Proving Ground and a very short stint at the Oregon legislature I relaunched our bilingual staffing business and landed a few clients placing bilingual talent for temporary roles.
+During this period, I served on the Oregon Staffing Association Board of Directors as Legislative Director.

+After Dover AFB, we restarted this staffing business in the federal contracting space and in 2013 won a small VA landscaping contract.
+In 2013 (really 2014), I began seeing a different crowd visiting [bilingualhire.co](http://bilingualhire.co) and so I spun that off into a web application and everything we did in staffing/ recruiting (and, training) is now performed at Edith's new company at [ThinkMujer](https://www.thinkmujer.com/about/).

 # Committee Administrator

 *[House Committee on Veterans & Emergency Services](https://olis.leg.state.or.us/liz/2009R1/Committees/HVES/Overview) - Salem, Oregon, Jan 2009 to June 2009*

-Fresh off active-duty, spent 6 months staffing the House Committee on Veterans & Emergency for Chair, Rep. Jean Cowan (D-Newport) at the Oregon Capitol in Salem.
-During my public service time here, managed Rep. Cowan and Committee Members veterans & emergency services legislative priorities with precision and drive.
-Learned how legislation becomes law and treasure the great mentorship by my Chair, Rep. Jean Cowan and her Chief of Staff, Patrick Sieng, as well as my Committee Services mentor, Patrick Brennan.
+Fresh off active-duty, I spent 6 months staffing the House Committee on Veterans & Emergency for State Representative Jean Cowan at the Oregon Capitol in Salem.
+During my public service time here, I managed Representative Cowan and Committee Members veterans & emergency services legislative priorities with precision and drive.
+I learned how legislation becomes law and treasure the great mentorship by my Chair, Rep. Jean Cowan and her Chief of Staff, Patrick Sieng, as well as my Committee Services mentor, Patrick Brennan.
 My favorite memory was working on the [WWII Memorial Highway legislation](http://bendheroes.org/highway/) with Medal of Honor Bob Maxwell and retired Lt.
-Col Dick Tobiason of Bend, Ore.
+Col Dick Tobiason of Bend, Oregon, and the many veterans organizations across the state doing amazing work.

 # Summary Court Martial Officer
 *[Joint Personal Effects Depot](http://www.c-span.org/video/?195351-1/joint-personal-effects-depot) - Aberdeen Proving Ground, Maryland, Mar 2007 to July 2008*

 Mobilized and served 18 months active-duty in support of a [unique joint organization](http://usmilitary.about.com/od/deploymentsconflicts/a/personalprop.htm) responsible for the collection, inventory and return of the personal effects of Fallen Services Members and Wounded Service Members.
-During my tenure at the JPED, I authored dozens of operational improvement memos, authored and revised Standard Operating Procedures, assigned assistant billing official with additional coursework at the Pentagon, co-authored the Department of Defense Center for Army Lessons Learned JPED Handbook, and developed performance measures and certifications for improved readiness.
+During the latter half of my tour, I transferred over to staff and was tasked to co-author the Department of Defense Center for Army Lessons Learned JPED Handbook.
+After this extensive writing assignment, I authored dozens of operational improvement memos, authored and revised Standard Operating Procedures, and was assigned assistant billing official with additional coursework at the Pentagon.
+Prior to departing I created performance measures and certifications for improved readiness.

 # Aide-de-Camp to Army Brigadier General

 *[104th Division](https://en.wikipedia.org/wiki/104th_Infantry_Division) - Vancouver Barracks, Washington, Jul 2005 to Dec 2006*

+As a fresh Army 2nd Lieutenant I was selected as [ Aide-de-Camp](http://www.quartermaster.army.mil/jccoe/Special_Programs_Directorate/Enlisted_Aide_web_documents/Senior_Leader_Aide_Handbook_2010.pdf) for Army Brigadier General Eldon Regua, Assistant Division Commander-Operations, the number two in the entire division, and helped his fulfill his duties at a 30,000 foot view.

-Selected as [ aide-de-camp](http://www.quartermaster.army.mil/jccoe/Special_Programs_Directorate/Enlisted_Aide_web_documents/Senior_Leader_Aide_Handbook_2010.pdf) for Army Brig.
-Gen. Eldon Regua, Assistant Division Commander-Operations.
-In this role, traveled extensively with the General, coordinated all transportation and lodging, draft and provide editorial support on speeches, coordinate protocol, schedule meetings and visits, and worked closely with the Secretary of the General Staff, Maj.
+In this role, I traveled extensively with General Regua coordinating all transportation and lodging, coordinate protocol, schedule meetings and visits, helped draft and provide editorial support on speeches, and worked closely with the Secretary of the General Staff, Maj.
 Ignacio Perez.
-Sometimes I would aide-de-camp for the Commanding General, Maj.
+Sometimes I would Aide-de-Camp for the Commanding General, Maj.
 Gen. TK Moffett.

 # Co-Founder & Managing Partner

 *RED Consulting Group, LLP - Beaverton, Oregon, Nov 2004 to Dec 2006*

-At the age of 25, I joined my college friend and girlfriend, Rosa Olivares & Edith Quiroz, respectively, to launch a Chicano/Latino consultancy and recruiting company despite being told we were too young.
-We started off working out of our apartment living room, and after a year expanded into a Beaverton office.
+At the age of 25, I joined my college friend and girlfriend, Rosa Olivares & Edith Quiroz, respectively, to launch a Chicano/Latino consultancy and recruiting company despite being told we were too young, or having zero in the bank.
+We started off working out of our Beaverton apartment living room, and after a year expanded into a small Beaverton office.
 During this time, we led over a dozen executive bilingual searches, and conducted Latino cultural competency trainings throughout the state.

 We closed our business in early 2007 as a result of impending military deployment.
 In early 2007, Oregon State University wrote an article, *"[Edith Molina in her own words](http://oregonstate.edu/terra/2007/04/edith-molina-in-her-own-words/)"* that touched on our consulting work.
-My co-founder and wife, [Edith Molina](http://thinkmujer.com/edith-molina/) continues to do this consulting work under her own name and leadership trainings under the name, [ThinkMujer](http://thinkmujer.com/about).
+[Edith ](http://thinkmujer.com/edith-molina/) still continues to do this consulting work under the [ThinkMujer](http://thinkmujer.com/about) name.

 # Director of Fund Development & Special Projects